 Sean O’Conaill © Doctrine and Life Sep 2005

 [This article related to a short document published by the Irish Catholic Bishops’ Conference in 2005.
-It proposed that the whole Irish people of God would together address the many problems posed by all varieties of sexual abuse of children.
+This proposed that the whole Irish people of God would together address the many problems posed by all varieties of sexual abuse of children.
 This proposal was never followed through.
 It wasn’t even ever discussed with the Irish Catholic people, apparently falling victim to the abiding terror of their hierarchy and clergy about discussing anything relating to sexuality.
 So the challenge posed by this problem in wider Irish society remains unmet by the largest denomination on the island.
 The promise implicit in ‘Towards Healing’ (2005) still remains hollow in 2014.
 SOC]

 The Document Towards Healing, from the Irish bishops’ conference, arrived at an important moment.
 As a Lenten reflection it struck a welcome and conciliatory note of repentance.
 It included also a powerful appeal for the pooling of the resources and compassion of the whole church community to address the plight of all who have suffered abuse in Irish society.